If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 You also likely need to return the car to an airport, as opposed to a neighborhood location.
 Rates I saw were good up through full-size cars and nice discounts were available for SUVs and Minivans.

-So if you are planning a trip to Disney in the spring or fall (which are two times that I highly recommend visiting – read why here) consider driving one-way to save on your transportation costs.
+So if you are planning a trip to Disney in the spring or fall (which are two times that I highly recommend visiting –get all of my picks for the best time to go to Disney World here) consider driving one-way to save on your transportation costs.

 I would especially recommend this strategy for these visitors: